infobaleen/infobaleen.github.io/docs/Platform/Analytics/Dashboards.md

 ### Text Content
-The text content element is the most used element, it's basically just text that can be adapted through markdown language, for example # = header1 (largest) ## = header2, ### header3 etc.
+The text content element is the most used element.
+It's basically just text that can be adapted through either markdown or HTML.

 ![image](https://user-images.githubusercontent.com/103515314/169791387-54ccec3b-5099-44aa-90e6-303bde780b7d.png)